-1000minds is available for responding to the Covid-19 crisis immediately.
+1000minds is available for responding to the Covid-19 crisis.

-We have examples of tools for prioritizing Covid-19 patients that you can adapt, or create your own tools from scratch.
+We have examples of tools for prioritizing Covid-19 patients and for access to vaccines that you can adapt, or create your own tools from scratch.
 We’re available to help too.

 Many people suffering from Covid-19 will need to be hospitalised, with some requiring life-saving treatment with ventilators in intensive care units (ICU).
-In many countries, there is unlikely to be enough hospital beds or ventilators available, and so patients will urgently need to be prioritized.
+In many countries, there are not enough hospital beds or ventilators available, and so patients urgently need to be prioritized.

-When vaccines becomes available they are initially likely to be in short supply, and so prioritization tools will also be needed then.
+Also, Covid-19 vaccines, or the support services for administering them, are likely to be in short supply initially, and so prioritization tools will be needed to allocate vacccines across populations.

-Examples of tools for prioritizing Covid-19 patients that you can adapt are available, or create your own tools from scratch.
+Examples of tools for prioritizing Covid-19 patients and for access to vaccines that you can adapt are available, or create your own tools from scratch.

 And contact us if you would like help.

-These articles might help you think about the criteria to include in your prioritization tool created using 1000minds (in addition to examples inside 1000minds).
+These articles might help you think about the criteria to include in your tool for prioritizing Covid-19 patients created using 1000minds (in addition to examples inside 1000minds).